-- 500 hours of documented patient contact at the paramedic level as evidenced by the signature of the director of the EMS agency with which the paramedic is affiliated and the medical director of the ALS system with which the paramedic is affiliated. - 2.
-Two (2) letters of recommendation from an EMS agency on agency letterhead - 3.
-Copy of the paramedic education program transcript and all current certifications on file in the EMS Department. - o North Carolina EMT-Paramedic or National Registry Paramedic; - Current Healthcare Provider CPR certification or equivalent; - O Current Advanced Cardiac Life Support (ACLS) certification or equivalent; - o Current Pediatric Advanced Life Support (PALS) certification or equivalent; - Current Pre-Hospital Trauma Life Support (PHTLS) or International Trauma Life Support (ITLS) certification or equivalent; - Current North Carolina driver's license - 4.
+- 1. 500 hours of documented patient contact at the paramedic level as evidenced by the signature of the director of the EMS agency with which the paramedic is affiliated and the medical director of the ALS system with which the paramedic is affiliated. - Two (2) letters of recommendation from an EMS agency on agency letterhead 2. - 3.
+Copy of the paramedic education program transcript and all current certifications on file in the EMS Department. - North Carolina EMT-Paramedic or National Registry Paramedic; - Current Healthcare Provider CPR certification or equivalent; 0 - Current Advanced Cardiac Life Support (ACLS) certification or equivalent; 0 - Current Pediatric Advanced Life Support (PALS) certification or equivalent; Ο - Current Pre-Hospital Trauma Life Support (PHTLS) or International Trauma Life Support (ITLS) certification or 0 equivalent; - o Current North Carolina driver's license - 4.
 Completed interview with EMS Program Director